Ukraine student on campus

 The College of International Education (CIE) opens the door to students from all around the world to pursue quality higher education.
-With great passion in art and graphic design, Angelika Timoshyma from Ukraine started a vibrant journey to study at CIE in last September.
+With great passion in art and graphic design, Angelika Timoshyna from Ukraine started a vibrant journey to study at CIE in last September.

 After finishing high school in Ukraine, Angelika moved to the mainland China with her family.
 To pursue her aspiration to become a designer, she decided to further her study in Hong Kong and studied the Associate Degree programme at CIE.